Exemption from the

 Access to confidential information should as a main rule be based on information and/or consent from the sample.
-An exception from this main rule must be based on a formal exemption from the relevant authority.
+Any exception to this rule must be based on a formal exemption from the relevant authority.

 Observation within institutions

-If observations are to be carried out without the consent of those who are present, you must generally seek permission from the management of the institution to conduct observations.
-The management must decide whether they can grant permission to make observations within the institution, or whether you must apply for an exemption from the duty of confidentiality from the relevant authority.
+If observation is to be carried out without the consent of those who are present, you must generally seek permission from the management of the institution in order to conduct observations.
+The management must decide whether they can grant permission to carry out observations within the institution, or whether you must apply for an exemption from the duty of confidentiality from the relevant authority.